-Please click Learn More to read “History of the Omaha,” including: mighty Chief Blackbird; Mormon Squatters; Land Loss; the friendly Omaha as “sociological guinea pigs”; and the devastation wrought by whiskey.
+See contextual essay “History of the Umoⁿhoⁿ,” including: mighty Chief Blackbird; Mormon Squatters; Land Loss; the friendly Omaha as “sociological guinea pigs”; and the devastation wrought by whiskey.

 These articles present a confident, self-directed young woman pushing against the university administration and dominant white culture to create a place for Indians in the academic world of UNO.
 She had her own strength and determination to draw on, and the climate was right.
 The late ‘60s and early ‘70s were a time of cultural renewal for the Indians fueled by the civil rights action of the ‘60s, improved government programs, and a climate of cultural renewal and hope.
 The American Indian Movement (AIM) grew out of this time, and the first intertribal actions to support Indian heritage and claim their rights occurred, such as the occupation of Alcatraz Island and the march on the Bureau of Indian Affairs in Washington DC.
-Please click Learn More to read “Omaha Indians at UNO” to learn about UNO’s “Indian” mascot, “Ouampi,” removed
+See contextual essay “Omaha Indians at UNO” to learn about UNO’s “Indian” mascot, “Ouampi,” removed in 1971 at the